Sew microwaveable heat packs from colorful fabric for cute and cozy gifts. This project is a super simple way to give affordable presents.

 Which means it’s quite nippy in here during the winter, thus the fingerless gloves.
 And the corn bags.

-She was right!
-We had one corn bag to share among the seven of us that first winter.
-The kids would take turns heating it in the microwave and then slip it under the covers to warm up the beds.
+How right she was!
+We had one “corn bag” or microwaveable heat pack to share among the seven of us that first winter.
+The kids would take turns heating it in the microwave and then slip it under the covers to warm up their beds.
 Once they fell asleep, the parents would snatch the corn bag to heat up their own bed.

 Oh, yes, yes, we did.